sccn/sccn.github.io/tutorials/08_Plot_data/Time-Frequency_decomposition.md

 Called from the command line,
 the [pop_newtimef.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_newtimef.m) and [newtimef.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=newtimef.m) routines can return the data for each part of their figures as a MATLAB variable.
 Accumulating the
-ERSP and ITC images (plus the ERSP baseline and significance-level information) for all channels allows use of another toolbox routine, [tftopo.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=tftopo.m) (currently not available from the EEGLAB menu).
-See the [EEGLAB script writing](/tutorials/11_Scripting/) tutorial for more information.
+ERSP and ITC images (plus the ERSP baseline and significance-level information) for all channels allows using another toolbox routine, [tftopo.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=tftopo.m) (currently unavailable from the EEGLAB menu).
+See the [EEGLAB script writing](/tutorials/11_Scripting/) tutorial for more details.